-Even though international responsibility arises simply from the commission of an internationally wrongful act by a State, if the injured State aims to seek cessation of the conduct or to obtain reparations, it has to react through mechanisms provided by international law.
-This is because the lack of response may have legal consequences, such as the loss of the right to invoke responsibility, as is the case in waiver or acquiescence48.
+Even though international responsibility arises simply from the commission of an internationally wrongful act by a state, if the injured state aims to seek cessation of the conduct or to obtain reparations, it has to react through mechanisms provided by international law.
+This is because a lack of response may have legal consequences, such as the loss of the right to invoke responsibility, as is the case in waiver or acquiescence.
+[48]

-International law offers several options for response, the choice of which is not driven by the rule of international law but which depends on the overall balance of the opportunities and purposes of the target State.
-Particularly, in the case of cyber election meddling the choice of response is strictly connected to the possibility of confirming the violation of the principle of noninterference and to the ability of the target State to attribute the violation to another State.
+International law offers several options for response, the choice of which is not driven by the rule of international law, but which depends on the overall balance of the opportunities and purposes of the target state.
+Particularly, in the case of cyber election meddling, the choice of response is strictly connected to the possibility of confirming the violation of the principle of non-interference and to the ability of the target state to attribute the violation to another state.

-A. Waiver or acquiescence
+A. Waiver or Acquiescence

-The practice shows that often, even in the presence of strong suspicions allowing attribution, States sometimes choose not to react at all49.

-The option of non-reaction against a wrongful act configures the hypothesis of implicit waiver or acquiescence which can represent a feasible option for an injured State.
-This because the target State which has reached the proof of attribution of the cyber violation committed, may want not to reveal the same in order to protect its sources and intelligence means.
-Inactivity seems also to respond to the will of the target State to carry out the same interference activity in turn, on the basis of a tu quoque practice, and not contribute to forming an express prohibitive rule.
+The practice shows that often, even in the presence of strong suspicions allowing attribution, states sometimes choose not to react at all.[49]
+The option of non-reaction against a wrongful act configures the hypothesis of implicit waiver or acquiescence, which can represent a feasible option for an injured state.
+This is because the target state which has reached the proof of attribution of the cyber violation committed may not want to reveal the same in order to protect its sources and intelligence means.
+Inactivity seems also to respond to the will of the target state to carry out the same interference activity in turn, on the basis of a tu quoque practice, and not contribute to forming an express, prohibitive rule.

 However, it is necessary to underline that the option of waiver precludes any claim for reparation, as does the option of acquiescence.
-Obviously, a waiver is considered effective only if given in a valid manner, thus excluding all cases in which States express a waiver under the coercion of another State, or because of the existence of a material error.
+Obviously, a waiver is considered effective only if given in a valid manner, thus excluding all cases in which states express a waiver under the coercion of another state, or because of the existence of a material error.

-Equally, acquiescence, as pinpointed by the ICJ in the Certain Phosphate Lands in Nauru case, determines the loss of the State's right to invoke responsibility50.

-Consequently, if the target State opts for non-reaction, it has to consider that it is excluding every future possibility to act against the perpetrator of the violation through instruments provided by international law (doctrine of estoppel).
+Equally, acquiescence, as pinpointed by the ICJ in the Certain Phosphate Lands in Nauru case, determines the loss of the state's right to invoke responsibility.
+[50] Consequently, if the target state opts for non-reaction, it has to consider that it is excluding every future possibility to act against the perpetrator of the violation through instruments provided by international law (doctrine of estoppel).